rgrove/lectroid/README.md

 --------------------

-Since Lectroid is distributed via a git project rather than via downloadable archives or an installable app, the best way to customize it is to simple clone or fork the main Lectroid repo, then create a branch where your changes will live.
+Since Lectroid is distributed via a git project rather than via downloadable archives or an installable app, the best way to customize it is to simply clone or fork the main Lectroid repo, then create a branch where your changes will live.